 - Preventive Maintenance

 The cost of system maintenance represents a large proportion of the budget of most organizations that use software system.
-More than 65% of software lifecycle cost is expended in the maintenance activities.
+More than 65% of software lifecycle cost is expanded in the maintenance activities.

 Cost of software maintenance can be controlled by postponing the. development opportunity of software maintenance but this will cause the following intangible cost: